 contents - The contents of the document modeled by this document meta-data.

 updateDocument(nsa, type, id, version, expires, [signature], contents)

+RETURNS status, [document], and [lastDiscoveredTime]

-This operation updates an existing document within the space associated with the provider NSA.
-A document can only be updated in the provider NSA acting as the source of the document.
+This operation updates an existing document within the space associated with the DDS provider.
+A document can only be updated within the DDS provider that is acting as the source of the document.
 Any attempt to update a document from a provider other than the source of the document MUST be rejected.
-The operation returns a copy of the updated document.
+The operation returns a copy of the updated document, and the lastDiscoveredTime indicating the time of the document update.

 This operation is also used to delete an existing document from the space associated with the provider NSA.
 For the delete of a document the requester issues a new document version with an expire time set to a reasonably short period in the future.
 This updated document propagates through the space to each NSA, updating the previous version to have the immediate expire time.
 All NSA receiving the document will then have an expired version.

-nsa – The source NSA associated with the generation and management of the document within the .
+nsa – The source NSA associated with the generation and management of the document within the GDS.

 type - The unique string identifying the type of this document.

 id – The identifier of the document.
-This value must be unique in the context of the and type values.
+This value must be unique in the context of the NSA and type values.

 version - The version of the document, or more specifically, the date this version of the document was created.
 Any updates to the document must be tagged with a new version.